 Chopped parsley to garnish

-Fry bacon in frying pan without fat, remove from pan.
+Fry bacon in a large frying pan without fat until browned, remove from pan.
 Add butter to pan and brown meat.
-Add mushrooms, bacon and chutney and cook, stirring for 3 mins.
+Add mushrooms and cook, stirring for 2-3 mins.
 Add sour cream, the cooked bacon and check seasoning.
-Simmer for a few minutes until meat is tender – doesn’t take long.
+Simmer for a few minutes until meat is tender – it doesn’t take long.
 Garnish with parsley and serve with boiled rice and a green salad or green vegetable.